 We’ve since grown to Atlanta and a handful of other amazing cities with the help of an amazing network of friends, associates, local insiders and influencers, PR firms, local bloggers, artists, creatives, entrepreneurs and other professionals.

 Our Mission & Editorial Ethos

-Our small team of 40 has been working hard to create a new type of media for our community.
+Our small team has been working hard to create a new type of media for our community.
 As you browse through our stories you’ll notice that many of our interviews aren’t as polished as you’ll find elsewhere in the media.
 That’s intentional – we believe that far too many in the media filter, edit, and polish away the personality of interviewees and as a result so much of what we see in the media feels like it’s coming from the same person, the same voice, etc. We think it’s important for media to more authentically represent the communities they serve and so we try to ensure that voices of those we feature jump off the page.